-A: Depending on your workflow and the applications you use, getting an iPad is harder to justify if you don’t need a touch-first device.
+Depending on your workflow and the applications you use, getting an iPad is harder to justify if you don’t need a touch-first device.
 The iPad offers a more tactile experience for photo editors or students than the traditional laptop.
 Still, a laptop or a Chromebook within the same price point will give you better versatility in almost every other case.

-A: We believe the only first-party accessory you should consider getting is the Apple Pencil because it offers the best experience and integration compared to third-party equivalents.
-But when it comes to things like keyboards, Apple’s first-party options are quite expensive and not necessarily needed.
+We believe the only first-party accessory you should consider getting is the Apple Pencil because it offers the best experience and integration compared to third-party equivalents.
+But when it comes to things like keyboards, Apple’s first-party options are pretty expensive and not necessarily needed.
 Companies like Logitech offer great third-party alternatives that match the first-party experience.

-A: iPadOS still has software limitations, but certain apps like Adobe Photoshop and Affinity Photo have iPad versions that work surprisingly well.
-These apps aren’t watered down from the desktop versions, so you can take advantage of all of their features.
+iPadOS still has software limitations, but certain apps like Adobe Photoshop and Affinity Photo have iPad versions that work surprisingly well.
+These apps aren’t watered down from the desktop versions, so you can take advantage of all their features.